microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaUserInformationProtectionThreatAssessmentRequest.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a specified threatAssessmentRequest object.
-A threat assessment request can be one of the following types:
+A threat assessment request can be one of the following types: This API is available in the following national cloud deployments.

 ## SYNTAX